-- Loss of appetite – My constant distress made me feel nauseous throughout the day.
+- Loss of appetite – My constant distress over these menopause symptoms made me feel nauseous throughout the day.
 I lost my appetite and only managed to eat a few bites of my food.
 I started living an extremely unhealthy lifestyle.
 My acidity took a toll on me and it wasn’t long before I lost a tremendous amount of weight which made me start feeling insecure about my body.

 - Never wanting to leave home – I reached a stage where I was so underconfident about myself that I thought I wasn’t good enough to be seen in public.
 I assumed that my family would be ashamed of being seen with me.
 I avoided every plan that my friends made to meet.
 I even reached a point where I was embarrassed to show up to family events.
 I just wanted to hide behind closed doors.

 - Bleeding – Right before I reached menopause I bled excessively, like a tap.
 I had to wear a tampon and a pad each time and still within a few hours, I would end up staining my outfit.
 However, when I began menopause, my period came unannounced every few months.
 This went on for a year or so after which it stopped completely.

 - Suicidal tendencies – A shiver runs down my spine as I say this.
 I thought about ending my life numerous times.
 I felt like there was no other solution or end to the way I felt.

 However, I was so wrong to think that.
 I was so wrong to think I wasn’t strong enough to get through this phase.
 Because I did.
 It took me a few years but I managed and I promise all of you women who are reading this and going through the same thing – this too shall pass.